 |It’s virtually impossible to see everyone individually

 Similar to the homecoming treatment, it’s very efficient to catch up with friends and family when you move abroad.
-Part of this is due to traveling to your home country for holidays or weddings where it’s easy to see a lot of people in a short period of time.
-If there isn’t such an event, we have been lucky to have family plan brunches or backyard barbecues to make it easy for us to see extended family.
+Part of this is due to traveling to your home country for holidays or weddings.
+Those events make it easy to see a lot of people in a short period of time.
+If there isn’t such an event, we’ve been lucky to have family plan brunches or backyard barbecues to get together.

 Another convenience is that people make more of an effort to meet up when you return for a short period of time.
-For us, it has also led to some fun mixing of friends for group dinners or nights out for drinks.
-It’s virtually impossible to see everyone individually, so we usually organize group dinners or nights out for drinks by just letting everyone know where to be and when.
-Those have been some of our most fun nights because we get to see so many people while introducing friends from various social circles.
+For us, it’s also led to some fun mixing of friends for group dinners or nights out for drinks.
+It’s virtually impossible to see everyone individually.
+We usually organize group dinners or nights out for drinks by just letting everyone know where to be and when.
+Those are our most fun nights because we see so many people while introducing friends from various social circles.

-No matter what, living abroad is difficult.
-Missing friends, family and “the little things” can be tough, but the point is to make sure you focus on what I keep calling “the trade-off.”
-It’s essentially the bright side that comes along with living away from the people you love and how your relationships with those special people can actually be enhanced during your time apart.
-It doesn’t eliminate all homesickness or FOMO, but it keeps you thinking positive about the opportunity you have been lucky enough to take on.
+Even with so many benefits of living abroad, it can be tough sometimes.
+Missing friends, family and “the little things” can be difficult.
+The point is to make sure you focus on what I keep calling “the trade-off.”
+It’s essentially the bright side that comes along with living away from the people you love.
+It’s also how your relationships with those special people are actually enhanced during your time apart.
+It doesn’t eliminate homesickness or FOMO, it keeps you focused on the opportunity you have been lucky enough to take.